 Getting to the campsite is only half the adventure.
 Hiking, mountain biking and kayaking all await once you get there, but when you leave your base camp, it’s always a good idea to have a line of communication open.
 The Midland Midland MXT115 2-Way Radio keeps a line open with the walkies you brought and even has NOAA weather channels with alert and weather scan to keep you informed and ready.

-While it’s a good idea to have your overland rig outfitted with a HAM Radio, as a backup or last resort, a personal locator beacon (PLB) is a no-brainer.
-While it lacks the messaging service of higher-cost PLB devices, the McMurdo Fast Find is simple, and will alert a search-and-rescue team via COSPAS-SARSAT of your location within minutes of activating.
+While it’s a good idea to have your overland rig outfitted with a HAM radio or similar radio transmitter, a personal locator beacon (PLB) is a no-brainer as a backup or last resort.
+While it lacks the messaging service of higher-cost PLB devices, the McMurdo Fast Find is intuitive, and will alert a search-and-rescue team via COSPAS-SARSAT of your location within minutes of activating.